CEHSP Student Clubs, Organizations, and Associations

-Find additional opportunities to be involved in student organizations on Bulldog Connect.
+Find additional opportunities to be involved in student organizations on Campus Groups.

-Physical Education Teacher Education (PETE) Club connects students within the major for the purpose of promoting physical activity, serving the community, and encouraging continued physical education.
+The Physical Education Teacher Education (PETE) Club works with students to promote physical activity, serve the community, and encourage continued physical education.

-Club members are interested in giving back to the community and promoting health.
-They participate in volunteer outreach activities such as collecting-perishable food donations for Champ’s Cupboard (for students in need) and making valentines for local elders in assisted living facilities.
+The club focuses on giving back to the community by participating in volunteer outreach activities, such as collecting food donations for students in need and interacting with local elders in assisted living facilities.

 UMD Unified is led by Physical Education Teacher Education (PETE) students in partnership with the Special Olympics.